MrR0807/Notes/understanding-parquet-file.md

 ### JSON, XML, and Binary Variants

-Moving to standardized encodings that can be written and read by many program‐ ming languages, JSON and XML are the obvious contenders.
+Moving to standardized encodings that can be written and read by many programming languages, JSON and XML are the obvious contenders.
 They are widely known, widely supported.

-### Binary encoding

-For data that is used only internally within your organization, there is less pressure to use a lowest-common-denominator encoding format.
+For data that is used only internally within your organization, there is less pressure to use a lowest-common-denominator encoding format (e.g. JSON).
 For example, you could choose a format that is more compact or faster to parse.
 For a small dataset, the gains are negligible, but once you get into the terabytes, the choice of data format can have a big impact.

 **JSON is less verbose than XML, but both still use a lot of space compared to binary formats**.

 ### Practical Examples

 #### JSON

 JSON encoding currently is one of more prominent encodings.
-It is defined by [The Internet Engineering Task Force document](https://www.ietf.org/rfc/rfc4627.txt).
+It is defined by The Internet Engineering Task Force document [RFC4627](https://www.ietf.org/rfc/rfc4627.txt).
 The JSON object structure is very simple and it does not require elaborate setup to create one by hand.

 Let's say I want to encode this JSON message:
 ```json